adityamwagh/SuperSLAM/README.md

 # SuperSLAM: Framework for deep learning based SLAM

-SuperSLAM is a deep learning based visual SLAM system that combines recent advances in learned feature detection and matching with the mapping capabilities of ORB_SLAM2.
+(Work in Progress) SuperSLAM is a deep learning based visual SLAM system that combines recent advances in learned feature detection and matching with the mapping capabilities of ORB_SLAM2.

 It utilizes SuperPoint for keypoint detection and description and SuperGlue for robust feature matching between frames.
 These matches are then used by ORB_SLAM2 to estimate camera poses and build a map of the environment.